bcgov/forestry-digital-services/collections/_applications/client.md

 - Interviewed CLIENT users to understand their experience
 - Mapped the application’s current state, identified pain points, and pinpointed improvements
 - Developed prototypes and business logic for the new application
-- Strategized how to move CLIENT's legacy data to a modern database, and
+- Strategized how to move CLIENT's legacy data to a modern database
-- Developed APIs to populate CLIENT with data automatically
+- Developed APIs to populate CLIENT with data automatically, and
+- Built screens in Figma for the client intake form and the dashboard

 ## More Information
 + github: Forest Client Frontend [https://github.com/bcgov/nr-forest-client/](https://github.com/bcgov/nr-forest-client/)